lisakaunitz/Lisa-Kaunitz-Projects/README.md

 199Report.pdf is the final pdf version of the report.
 The code used to create the report is added at the appendix of the report and can be used to reproduce the pdf.
 This also includes the codebook used in the final dataset.

+Final .Rmd File:

+199Research.Rmd is the file that was used to carry out all exploratory data and analysis.
+It was made for reproducibility of the research.